-If a student receives a grade change, the Registrar's Office reevaluates the student's SAP standing at that time.
-Courses dropped during the quarter's add/drop period are not considered to be attempted credits and do not count in the QSCR and QGPA or the CSCR and CGPA.
-A grade of I (incomplete) or W (withdrawal) is not used in calculating CGPA.
+If a student receives a grade change, the Registrar's Office reevaluates the student's APS standing at that time.
+Courses dropped during the guarter's add/drop period are not considered to be attempted credits and do not count in the GPA or the SCR.
+A grade of I (incomplete) or W (withdrawal) is not used in calculating GPA.
 It is, however, calculated negatively toward the student's successful completion rate (SCR).
 Original credits for repeated courses count as unsuccessfully attempted credits when calculating the CSCR, but do not count in the GPA.